cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 | 1 | 0 | 1 |
 | 1 | 1 | 0 |

 So how do we actually apply this XOR?
-It's actually miraculously simple:
+It's miraculously simple:

 ```python
 Swizzle(row, col) = (row, row ^ col)
 ```

 Why does this work?
 Let's examine our float example.
-We access `(0...31, 0)` then `(0...31, 1)` and so on and so forth.
-For column 0, `0 ^ n` = `n`.
+We access `(0...31, 0)` then `(0...31, 1)` and so on.
+For column 0, `n ^ 0 = n`.
 This means our outputs map to (0...31, 0...31).
-Since each row starts at bank N, then we adequately diversify to all 32 banks.
-For the other columns, we've shown that `a ^ b` is unique for some fixed `b=col`, so we are guaranteed to hit all 32 banks for all 32 threads.
+Since each row starts at a different bank, we adequately diversify across all 32 banks.
+For the other columns, we've shown that `a ^ b` is unique for any fixed `b=col`, so we are guaranteed to hit all 32 banks for all 32 threads.
 Neat!
-If you're unconvinced, try doing a few examples for columns yourself.
+If you're unconvinced, try a few column examples yourself.

 Let's visualize where each float ends up.
 The number of each square represents the column it originally belonged to.
 The color points to where it was originally.

 ![32x32 swizzle pattern](swizzle-32x32.png)

 Ok, this is kind of hard to look at.
-Let's look at an 8x8 example for more clarity of where each column ends up:
+Let's look at an 8x8 example for more clarity on where each column ends up:

 ![8x8 swizzle pattern](swizzle-8x8.png)

 We can now see that each element of each column ends up in a different bank.
 XOR interleaves our elements with this beautiful diagonal butterfly pattern, which you can see the best in the 32x32 grid.

 > This XOR technique works great, but it's not exactly trivial as to why it is the default option.
-Part of it seems like divine benevolence, which is probably true, but the short answer is that it's fast, it works, and it's an access pattern that no normal kernel engineer would use for almost any situation.
-It isn't foolproof and may be combined with padding or different access patterns, and more complex patterns for multidimensional kernels typically have to employ even more complex swizzling patterns.
+Part of it seems like divine benevolence, which is probably true, but the short answer is that it's fast, it works, and it's an access pattern no normal kernel engineer would use in almost any situation.
+It isn't foolproof and may need to be combined with padding or different access patterns; more complex multidimensional kernels typically employ even more complex swizzling patterns.
 This article shows in more detail why XOR works: https://leimao.github.io/blog/CuTe-Swizzle/

 ### Swizzling FA2
 The fp32 example was quite trivial.
 Our FA2 pattern is slightly more complex, as we have to deal with tiled copy patterns, MMA atom layouts, and vectorized loads.
 As a result, we have to redefine what "row" and "column" mean via the Swizzle Atom in CuTe.

-We have two interactions with SMEM: GMEM->SMEM write and SMEM->Register read.
+We have two interactions with SMEM: GMEM->SMEM write and SMEM->register read.

 #### GMEM->SMEM Write Requirements
-As we mentioned before, the GMEM->SMEM copy transaction writes 4 128-byte transactions over 4 phases.
-Each phase writes 128-bytes (32 bank accesses) and must hit all 32 banks for optimal performance.
-Since the vectorized write of this 128-byte contiguous chunk is conflict-free by default, our swizzle must happen on top of the 128-byte contiguous chunks, which is 8 halfs.
+As mentioned before, the GMEM->SMEM copy issues 4 128-byte transactions over 4 phases.
+Each phase writes 128 bytes (32 bank accesses) and must hit all 32 banks for optimal performance.
+Since the vectorized write of this 128-byte contiguous chunk is conflict-free by default, any swizzle must happen on top of the 128-byte contiguous chunks (8 halfs).
 Everything else is fair game.

 Since we have the flexibility to load 128-byte contiguous chunks, we don't even need to swizzle this transaction.
-We just have to make sure if we do swizzle SMEM, we have to keep each 8-half block contiguous in memory.
+We just have to make sure that if we do swizzle SMEM, we keep each 8-half block contiguous in memory.

 #### SMEM->Registers Read Requirements
 Our SMEM->register transaction occurs during our SMEM tiled copy.
-Each thread is still each loading 32-bits x 4 = 128 bits like in our GMEM atom.
-In our GMEM load, all we have to do is load the entire tile, so we can choose to load 128-byte contiguous chunks to avoid bank conflicts.
-We cannot do this for SMEM, as the read pattern depends on the shape of the MMA fragments.
+Each thread is still loading 32-bits x 4 = 128 bits, like in our GMEM atom.
+For the GMEM load, all we had to do was load the entire tile, so we could choose 128-byte contiguous chunks to avoid bank conflicts.
+We can't do this for SMEM, since the read pattern depends on the shape of the MMA fragments.

 ```cpp
 using SmemCopyAtom = Copy_Atom<SM75_U32x4_LDSM_N, cute::half_t>;
 using TiledMmaAtom = MMA_Atom<SM80_16x8x16_F32F16F16F32_TN>
 ```

-If we don't swizzle SMEM layout, we would simply have the layout `(kBlockM, kHeadDim)`.
+If we don't swizzle the SMEM layout, we'd simply have the layout `(kBlockM, kHeadDim)`.
 Each `MMA_Atom` would tile using a 16x16 chunk out of our SMEM per A-fragment (or 16x8 for B- or C-fragments).
 Let's examine the bank conflict:

-As before, banks cycle every 128-bytes, which is 32 consecutive floats or 64 halfs.
+As before, banks cycle every 128 bytes, which is 32 consecutive floats or 64 halfs.
 If we have `kHeadDim=64`, then we have conflicts for any threads that touch the same column in one load cycle.
 For a 16x16 fragment (per warp) load using a 32x4 copy atom (per thread), we notice that these byte sizes are equal, so each copy atom loads one 16x16 A-fragment.
-Similar to our vectorized GMEM load, it's loading 512 bytes in four phases, this time loading over 16x16 instead of one contiguous block.
-In this case, threads 0-7 load the first 128-bytes.
-For 16 halfs per column and 8 halfs per thread per load, that's 2 threads per row, so 4 rows per 8-thread load.
+Similar to our vectorized GMEM load, it loads 512 bytes in four phases, this time over a 16x16 region instead of one contiguous block.
+In this case, threads 0-7 load the first 128 bytes.
+For 16 halfs per row and 8 halfs per thread per load, that's 2 threads per row, so 4 rows per 8-thread load.
 For 16x8, we have half the columns, so it becomes 8 rows per 8-thread load.
-This means for fragment A, we have a 4-way bank conflict, and for fragments B and C, we have an 8-way bank conflict.
+This means fragment A has a 4-way bank conflict, and fragments B and C have an 8-way bank conflict.

 We could use padding, but we'll see how that becomes infeasible with our constraints.
-For the A fragment, we simply need to shift each row's banks by 16 floats or 32 halfs, so row 0 accesses 0-15, row 1 accesses 16-31, and so on and so forth.
+For the A fragment, we'd need to shift each row's banks by 16 floats or 32 halfs, so row 0 accesses 0-15, row 1 accesses 16-31, and so on.
 This increases our memory footprint by `32*kBlockM` halfs, which is a 50% increase over `kHeadDim=64`.

 So our best option is to swizzle.
-We know we have to keep the bottom 8 halfs intact.
-This means for some fp16 address A, we mask out the bottom 3 bits since they must be contiguous for an aligned fp16 swizzle block.
+We need to keep the bottom 8 halfs intact, which means for some fp16 address A, we mask out the bottom 3 bits since they must be contiguous for an aligned fp16 swizzle block.
 What are our row and column?
 The row is simply the row of SMEM.
-In our example, each row is 64 halfs, so for fp16 address A the row is simply all the bits beyond the first six, i.e. `A >> 6`.
-The column is simply the bits in between our contiguous chunk and our row.
-With 64 columns and 8 halfs per column, we have 8 8-half columns, which becomes the 3 bits that sit between the row bits and the bottom 3 chunk bits.
+In our example, each row is 64 halfs, so for fp16 address A the row is all the bits beyond the first six, i.e. `A >> 6`.
+The column is the bits in between our contiguous chunk and our row.
+With 64 columns and 8 halfs per chunk, we have 8 8-half columns, which become the 3 bits sitting between the row bits and the bottom 3 chunk bits.

 CuTe defines this parameterization with the Swizzle struct: